rabbitmq/erlando/README.md

 ## Introduction

 Erlando is a set of syntax extensions for Erlang.
-Currently it consists of two syntax extensions, both of which take the form of [parse transformers](http://www.erlang.org/doc/man/erl_id_trans.html).
+Currently it consists of three syntax extensions, all of which take the form of [parse transformers](http://www.erlang.org/doc/man/erl_id_trans.html).

 * **Cut**: This adds support for cuts to Erlang.
 These are